~80 CFM · 5" duct

 Understanding Airflow & CFM

-CFM stands for cubic feet per minute — the volume of air a fan, vent, or duct moves in one minute.
-It's the standard unit HVAC pros use to size ductwork, exhaust fans, and air handlers.
-A higher CFM means more air movement, which translates to better ventilation, faster temperature changes, and improved indoor air quality.
+CFM is cubic feet per minute.
+The volume of air a fan, vent, or duct moves in a minute.
+It's the unit HVAC techs use to size ductwork, exhaust fans, and air handlers.
+More CFM, more air movement.

 Why room type changes ACH